Patient Education Video

 Every finished video is scored against the full AWCL framework using the Video Analysis Protocol before it reaches a patient.
 You receive the score alongside the deliverable.

-Every script draws on writing principles derived from Robert Rodvien, M.D.'s 40-year oncology practice — a documented record of what anxious patients can and cannot receive, and when.
+Every script draws on documented writing principles refined across forty years of oncology practice, a recorded body of work on what anxious patients can and cannot receive, and when.

 Comparison